madslundt/cloud-media-scripts/README.md

  - Cron is set up to mount at boot.
  - Upload to cloud hourly.
  - Check to remove local content daily (this only remove files days older than `remove_files_older_than`).

-## OBS
-At the moment `makecache` has not been tested and `scanlibraries` is not probable configured.
-_These might be removed in the future if Plex works fine without them and without increasing API hits drastically._

 # How this works?
 Following services are used to sync, encrypt/decrypt and mount media: